RedisLabs/redislabs-docs/content/rs/administering/designing-production/networking/using-oss-cluster-api.md

 ## Prerequisites

-Before you enable Redis OSS Cluster API, make sure that:
+Before you enable the Redis OSS Cluster API for a given database, make sure that:

 - The database uses the standard hashing policy.
 - The database proxy policy is `all-master-shards`.
 - The database proxy policy does not use node `include` or `exclude`.

-When you enable Redis OSS Cluster API,
+When you enable the Redis OSS Cluster API,
 [multi-key commands]({{< relref "/rc/concepts/clustering#multikey-operations" >}}) are only allowed when all keys are mapped to the same slot.
 To verify that your database meets this requirement, make sure that the `CLUSTER KEYSLOT` reply is the same for all keys in the [multi-key command]({{< relref "/rs/concepts/high-availability/clustering#multikey-operations" >}}).

 ## Managing OSS Cluster API support from the web UI

-To configure an Redis Enterprise Software (RS) database to use the OSS Cluster API from the Web UI:
+Starting from the RS web UI:

 1. Go to: **databases**
 1. Either: